What is the Barn Project and how can you help?

 …and Cape Rep Theatre moved to the site in the early 1990s and began using the Barn to store our theatrical assets, including platforms, flats, scenery and props.
 These materials, when reconfigured and re-imagined by designers, create new settings for each theatrical production.

-The first phase of Saving the Barn involves raising the building, pouring a full basement foundation with exterior access, resetting it on this new foundation and making the exterior weather-tight.
-We will then move our theatrical assets to the basement for storage.
+The first phase of Saving the Barn involved raising the building, pouring a full basement foundation with exterior access, resetting it on this new foundation and making the exterior weather-tight.
+We then moved our theatrical assets to the basement for storage.
 Phase 2 of Saving the Barn will include the restoration of the Barn’s interior, creating a beautiful open space for performances, rehearsals, theater classes, workshops, receptions and fundraising events.